software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 > Task 1: Add a Blog JPA entity class and a BlogRepository JPA repository class

-> Task 2: Add a Thymeleaf template for the blog submission form containing fields for name and description
+> Task 2: Add a Thymeleaf template for the blog creation form containing fields for name and description

-> Task 3: Add a BlogController controller class and a method for rendering the blog submission form
+> Task 3: Add a BlogController controller class and a method for rendering the blog creation form

-> Task 4: Add a method for the BlogController that save the blog to database
+> Task 4: Add a method for the BlogController class which handles the blog creation form submission

 These tasks are added to the Sprint-specific _Sprint Backlog_.